dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 Now that the code is inlined we can make two other changes to the interrupt handling code.

-First, currently the interrupt handler modifies the exception pc by doing a subtract as the first instruction.
-It later do a `movs` of this result into the pc to return from the interrupt.
+First, currently the interrupt handler above modifies the exception pc by doing a subtract as the first instruction (83a0).
+It later do a `movs` of this result into the pc to return from the interrupt (83c4).
 We can combine these and just do a single `subs`.

 Our second sleazy change is to get rid of the initial jump to the interrupt trampoline.
 Since we do not have any other exceptions or